williamhullender/configure-ad/README.md

 </p>
 <br />

-Now you can login to client-1 as a normal non-admin user.
+Now you can log in to client-1 as a normal non-admin user.

-Next we can create addittional non-admin users.
+Nex,t we can create additional non-admin users.

-In dc-1, ensure youre logged in as Jane Doe admin account, and open Powershell as a administrator.
+In dc-1, ensure you're logged in as Jane Doe admin account, and open Powershell as an administrator.

 In the search bar type in PowerShell, then right-click Powershell ISE and click run as administrator.
 Then click Yes.